Network-Device-Independent Certification of Causal Nonseparability

-When Alice and Bob receive generic classical inputs $x,y$ (other than the specific $x,y= \star$ that we shall consider below), we interpret the experiment as a self-testing round, in which the correlations are used to test a Bell inequality: reaching its maximal quantum violation certifies that the untrusted states $\uppsi_1^{\pC\pA},\uppsi_2^{\pB\pD}$ and measurements $(\mathsf{M}_{c|z}^\pC)_{c}, (\mathsf{M}_{d|w}^\pD)_{d}$ have the form of those used in the NSDI-QI setup.
-Such a statement can only be true up to local transformations, but these transformations relating the ``physical'', uncharacterised, states and measurements to their idealised ``reference'' counterparts can be explicitly incorporated into the analysis.
+When Alice and Bob receive generic classical inputs $x,y$ (other than the specific $x,y= \star$ that we shall consider below), we interpret the experiment as a self-testing round, in which the correlations are used to test a Bell inequality: reaching its maximal quantum violation certifies that the untrusted states $\uppsi_1^{\pC\pA},\uppsi_2^{\pB\pD}$ and measurements $(\mathsf{M}_{c|z}^\pC)_{c}, (\mathsf{M}_{d|w}^\pD)_{d}$ have the form of those used in the NSDI-QI setup, potentially up to some local transformations that leave the correlations unchanged (e.g., a change of basis).
 When they both receive the special input $x=y=\star$, we instead interpret it as a certification round, in which one follows the same procedure as in a NSDI-QI certification of causal nonseparability using these self-tested quantum inputs.
-Crucially, the aforementioned local transformations preserve causal (non)separability, allowing the causal nonseparability of the physical process to be certified, despite lacking any knowledge of the Hilbert spaces upon which it acts.
+Crucially, the aforementioned local transformations that formally relate the ``physical'', uncharacterised states and measurements to their idealised ``reference'' counterparts can be explicitly incorporated into our analysis, and shown to preserve causal (non)separability, allowing the causal nonseparability of the physical process to be certified, despite lacking any knowledge of the Hilbert spaces upon which it acts.